etcd/raspi-home-sensors/README.md

 ## SSH in

 Once the raspi is plugged in and it boots up, it should be possible to SSH into it using the command `ssh <192.168.LOCAL.IP> -l pi`.
+The default password for Raspberry Pi OS is `raspberry`.
+The login message should inform you to change the password using `passwd`, as leaving the default is a security risk.

 This IP can be determined by looking for the device named `raspberrypi` on your local network.
 You can use a network scanner or log into your router to list your devices.
 I would recommend logging into your router, since there's a good chance you'll also want to bind this device to a static IP.